nicholaswilde/recipes/docs/ingredients/pastry-dough/sweet-tart.md

 ### Step 6

 Tip the dough onto a lightly floured work surface and shape it into a ball.
 Flatten with your fingers to a rectangle and wrap in cling film.
-Chill for at least 3 hours before using.
+Chill for at least 1 hour before using.
 15 minutes.

 ### Step 7